Radiology Room Design in the UK

 #imagingroomdesign #UK #radiology #UKRCO2018

 Dave Johnston is Carestream’s Implementation Project Manager for the UK.
-He has 33 years experience in healthcare, and has successfully managed over 200 DR room installations and provided support for room designs across Europe.
+He has 33 years experience in healthcare, and has successfully managed over 200 digital radiography (DR) room installations and provided support for radiography room designs across Europe.